-As we walked through aisle after aisle of bare-white shelving their eyes got bigger and bigger in disbelief.
-Where is all the food and supplies?
+As we walked through aisle after aisle of bare-white shelving, their eyes got bigger and bigger in disbelief.
+Where are all the food and supplies?
 Why are people buying so much?

 And most importantly, will we have any toilet paper to wipe with?

 Haha.
 No seriously.
 They had reason to wonder.
 The aisle was bare as toilet paper was the first thing people ran out to stock up on.
 (I’m still a little unsure as to why.)